varigence/docs/bimlflex/release-notes/new-features-2021.1.md

 Business Models can be mapped to the data sources in BimlFlex to forward-engineer the data solution from there.

-More information on Business Modeling here: [Business Modelling in BimlFlex](xref:business-modeling)
+More information on Business Modeling here: [Business Modeling in BimlFlex](xref:business-modeling)

 ### Added Support for Salesforce Connector